Idarraga872/Data_Science_Capstone/README.md

 # Data_Science_Capstone
-### Here you can find all the developed notebooks and Python files of the final Data science project
+Here you can find all the developed notebooks and Python files of the final Data science project, including data extraction using APIs, data wrangling and a Exploratory Data Analysis (EDA).
+Also, interactive data visualizations tools can be seen in this repository, including interactive maps using folium, and a interactive dashboard using desh.
+Finally, a notebook can be found in this repository where multiple classification algorithms were tested to select the best one for predicting whether a Space X rocket will land succesfully or not.